 Figure 9 - Bit-Synchronous showing bit-stuffing

 Again like its older Synchronous cousin Bit-Synchronous systems always send a CLOCK with the data.

 Unbalanced connections use single connectors for each signal and a common ground.
 The signal level is relative to the common GROUND.
 Cheap (fewer pins) but susceptible to 'noise' and hence is almost always lower in speed than its grown-up brother the balanced connector.
 V.28, RS-232, RS-423, V.10, etc are all unbalanced serial connections.

 Figure 10 - Unbalanced Serial Communications

 Balanced connections use pairs of connectors for each signal.
-The signal level is relative to its paired connector NOT GROUND.
+The signal level is relative to its paired signal, NOT GROUND.
+Typically in such balanced communications one of the pair sends a straight (non-inverted) copy of the signal whereas its paired signal sends an inverted copy.
 More expensive than 'unbalanced' but much less susceptible to noise and hence very high data rates can be achieved reliably.
 V.35, V.11, RS-485 and RS-422-B are all balanced serial connections.
-Note: Only signals that change rapidly - such as TD and RD - require noise protection - relatively static signal pins use a single pin even in balanced systems.
+Note: Only signals that change rapidly - such as TD, RD, CTS and RTS - require noise protection - relatively static signal pins, such as DSR/DTR equivalents use a single pin even in balanced systems.

 Figure 11 - Balanced Serial Communications